junseok-kim-ca/Pizza-Topia-Project/README.md

 | Chicken        | 195920                 | 24                   |
 | Veggie         | 193690                 | 24                   |

+***Key Findings***
+1. Classic Pizza (27% of total revenue) is the most profitable category, indicating strong customer preference.
+2. Veggie Pizza (24% of total revenue) is the least profitable category, though the gap with Classic Pizza is not significantly large.

+**Insight**
+1. Balanced Revenue Distribution: No single category completely dominates; all are within a 3% margin in terms of contribution to total revenue.

 ### 6. Which are the top 3 best-selling pizzas, and what percentage of total revenue does each contribute?